 Other factors include a genetic predisposition toward the disease which develops, but the autoimmune response seems to be triggered by gut permeability and the leakage of foreign proteins that mimic self-proteins into the bloodstream.

 Factors Associated with an Increase in Zonulin

-In this study, Fasano’s team concluded that "Gliadin induces zonulin release in intestinal epithelial cells in vitro.
-Activation of the zonulin pathway by PKC mediated cytoskeleton reorganisation and tight junction opening leads to a rapid increase in intestinal permeability."
+In this study, Fasano’s team concluded that “Gliadin induces zonulin release in intestinal epithelial cells in vitro.
+Activation of the zonulin pathway by PKC mediated cytoskeleton reorganization and tight junction opening leads to a rapid increase in intestinal permeability.”

 In another study, Dr. Fasano’s team wrote that “Based on our results, we concluded that gliadin activates zonulin signaling irrespective of the genetic expression of autoimmunity, leading to increased intestinal permeability to macromolecules.”

-Even more troubling, a German research team has found that an increase in zonulin is positively correlated to the severity of human brain and spinal cancers called gliomas.
+Even more troubling, a German research team has found that an increase in zonulin is positively correlated to the severity of the human brain and spinal cancers called gliomas.

 Treatments for Autoimmune Disorders

 Autoimmune diseases are typically treated with medications that reduce the body’s immune response.
 But there are serious side effects to these medications, including an extreme increase in the risk of developing cancer.

 It seems to be the better choice would be to avoid the consumption of grains and grain-based foods, such as bread, crackers, cookies and other wheat products.
 This would include the avoidance of most processed foods, and turning a deaf ear to the recommendations of the USDA’s Food Pyramid.

 - Zonulin and It’s Regulation of Intestinal Barrier Function: The Biological Door to Inflammation, Autoimmunity, and Cancer.
 The newest publication from Alessio Fasano’s team.